Munich Airport: Facilities

 Munich Airport hosts several aviation-related operations.
-Lufthansa maintains a Flight Operations Center for crews based at its secondary hub, and its subsidiary Lufthansa CityLine moved its administration offices from Cologne to the airport in 2014.
+Lufthansa maintains a Flight Operations Center for crews based at Munich Airport, and its subsidiary Lufthansa CityLine moved its administration offices from Cologne to the airport in 2014.
 Lufthansa Technik operates a maintenance facility able to service wide-body aircraft, including the Boeing 747.

 Two hotels are located on the airport grounds.
 The Hilton Munich Airport, originally opened as the Kempinski Hotel Airport Munich and rebranded on 31 December 2014, is situated near Terminal 2, while a Novotel serves the long-term parking area.
 Additional accommodation is available in nearby communities.

-In 2010 Audi opened a training facility for its retailers on airport property, with designated apron areas used for driving instruction.
+In 2010 Audi opened a training facility at the airport for its dealers, with designated apron areas used for driving instruction.

 The German airline DBA, originally Deutsche BA, previously maintained its head office at the airport and in nearby Hallbergmoos.

 The helicopter operations division of the Bavarian State Police (Hubschrauberstaffel Bayern) is based at the airport.